 Our Virtual Conversations are free and presented simultaneously on Zoom and Facebook Live.
 Advance registration on Zoom is requested.

-TUESDAY, MARCH 30 | 8PM
+TUESDAY, JUNE 1 | 8PM

-PALLIATIVE MEDICINE IN A PANDEMIC
+SERVING VULNERABLE POPULATIONS IN A PANDEMIC

 Before the online conversation with Nani Cuadrado, you can hear her original talk by clicking here.